IvO 240/241: Purpose and use

 Bronze discuses were known for their use in the ancient Greek pentathlon.
 Occasionally this equipment would be offered as votive dedications to the gods for their success in the Olympic Games.
 These games took place in Olympia.

 For the discus portion of the pentathlon, individuals attempted to throw the discus the furthest.
 Different distances were marked by wooden pegs in the ground.
 In terms of form for throwing discuses, there was no set form or technique in antiquity that has been recorded.

-Publius Asklepiades, a man originating from the polis of Corinth, won the pentathlon in the year 241 AD, and because of his victory, he dedicated a discus to the god Zeus as thanks.
+Publius Asklepiades, a man originating from the polis of Corinth, won the pentathlon in the year 241 CE, and because of his victory, he dedicated a discus to the god Zeus as thanks.
 Most likely, as with other votive dedications, this artifact was not used for the sport but rather just as a votive dedication.

 Although mainly used for sporting events, oftentimes these objects would be offered as votive dedications to the gods.
 The symbolic nature of a lot of these votive dedications tell modern historians of the nature of the individuals making these dedications.